![]() |

 GARDEN VEGETABLES Prep the vegetables.

 OTHER VEGETABLES?
 You bet!
-I especially selected vegetables that could remain raw, aiming for a mix of colors, shapes and textures.
+For the recipe above, I selected vegetables that may remain raw, aiming for a mix of colors, shapes and textures.

-Other vegetable ideas include artichoke hearts, daikon, jicama, kohlrabi, radishes, snow peas, sugar snap peas, tomatillo and zucchini.
+But other "raw" vegetable ideas include daikon, jicama, kohlrabi, radishes, snow peas, sugar snap peas, tomatillo and zucchini.

 Love Fresh Mint?
 Me Too!